micmejia/bible-dump/NKJV/John/John 14.md

 "These things I have spoken to you while being present with you.

 ###### 26
-But the [^g]Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.
+But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.

 ###### 27
 Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.

 ###### 28
 You have heard Me say to you, 'I am going away and coming _back_ to you.'
-If you loved Me, you would rejoice because [^h]I said, 'I am going to the Father,' for My Father is greater than I.
+If you loved Me, you would rejoice because I said, 'I am going to the Father,' for My Father is greater than I.

 ###### 29
 "And now I have told you before it comes, that when it does come to pass, you may believe.